Ralph Recto: Third term (2016–2022)

 Liberal standard bearer and presidential nominee Mar Roxas and won placing 11th in the polls.

 On the opening day of the 17th Congress, July 25, 2016, Senator Francis Escudero nominated Recto for the presidency.
 Senator Antonio Trillanes IV seconded Escudero's nomination.
 During nominal voting, Koko Pimentel and Recto voted for each other.
 After losing the vote, Recto automatically became the Minority Leader.
 He was joined by Escudero and Trillanes in the minority bloc.
-Recto, in his acceptance speech for the post, vowed that the minority would cooperate with the Duterte administration's plans if these serve "the public interest."
-However, he said, they would be "duty-bound" to oppose the majority's agenda if it "hurts the nation."

 When the Senate underwent a reorganization on February 27, 2017, Recto, after getting 17 votes, was declared Senate President Pro Tempore, replacing Franklin Drilon.

-For the 17th Congress, he authored the following laws: Murang Kuryente Act, Pantawid Pamilyang Pilipino Program Act, Child Safety in Motor Vehicles Act, Universal Health Care Act, Philhealth Coverage for PWDs, National Integrated Cancer Control Act, Tax Amnesty Act, The New Central Bank Act, Lifting Quantitative Import Restriction on Rice, Social Security Act, First 1000 Days of Life, Universal Access to Quality Tertiary Education, Comprehensive National Feeding Program, Free Irrigation Service, Ease of Doing Business/Expanded Anti-Red Tape Act, Free Internet Access in Public Places, Extending the Validity of Philippine Passport and Driver's License, National ID System, and Designating Casinos as Covered Persons under the AMLA.

 Recto kept his post as Senate President Pro Tempore in the 18th Congress.

 In September 2018, Recto left the Liberal Party to re-join the Nacionalista Party.

 National Economic and Development Authority (2008–2009)

 After his failed bid for re-election to the Senate in 2007, Recto joined the board of the Union Bank of the Philippines.

 He is said to have been offered the position of Secretary of Finance but it was subsequently denied by Malacañang.

 President Gloria Macapagal Arroyo, on July 23, 2008, named him as the new director-general of National Economic and Development Authority, replacing Augusto Santos, acting NEDA chief.
 On August 11, 2009, he resigned as NEDA secretary and Presidential Adviser for Economic Planning, in preparation for another run for Senate in the 2010 election.